 Included Highlight: Full day game drive through Savuti Game Reserve in 4×4 safari vehicle.

 Day 18 - Chobe National Park

-With the memories of your wildlife encounters firmly etched in your minds, you cross the border in Zimbabwe this morning and travel the short distance to Victoria Falls.
-Today you will visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
+With the memories of your wildlife encounters firmly etched in your minds, you cross the border into Zimbabwe this morning and travel the short distance to Victoria Falls.
+Today you have the opportunity to visit the spectacular Victoria Falls at your leisure, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
 While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon.
 For the more relaxed traveller there are craft markets and coffee shops on offer as well.
-Tonight you will enjoy an optional dinner out (at own expense), your guide will assist you to decide on the many options available.
-(B)
+(BLD)

 Optional Activity: Zambezi sunset cruise, bungee jump – solo, helicopter flights and White water rafting.